resamsel/dbmanagr/README.md

 optional arguments:
-  -h, --help            show this help message and exit --version             show program's version number and exit --verbose, -v         specify the verbosity of the output, increase the
+  -h, --help            show this help message and exit --version             show program's version number and exit -v, --verbose         specify the verbosity of the output, increase the
                         number of occurences of this option to increase verbosity (default: None)
+  -c, --compare-ddl     compares the DDLs for each column (default: False)

 logging:
   -f LOGFILE, --logfile LOGFILE